Skreamzz/Ishwikiclone/Running-an-SSH-server.md

 ### Troubleshooting passwordless login

 To login as root without a password, I follow the usual steps to create a key with ssh-keygen and ssh-copy-id the public key to the phone.
-But upon login, I am still prompted for password.
+But when I attempt to login, I am still prompted for password.
 Permission of .ssh dir is 700, and permission of authorized_keys is 600.

 On the iPhone I stop the sshd server: